paypal/paypal-checkout-components/docs/monorepo-notes.md

 - We can have the dist directoy built at the root of the project...
 - Or we can change the path in SCNW to grab it from /packages/checkout-components/dist.

+**_Figure out why eslint is breaking_**

+- Flow seems to be breaking eslint.
+I think I've added all the necessary linting deps back to the root.
+- Thinking maybe I should've kept the structure at the root level, and only moved / removed things around as necessary.
+- Next step: ask for help but time box it.
+If we can't figure it out quick, maybe try starting on a fresh branch and only move what is necessary

 ## Future Improvements

 **_Move e2e tests to their own package_**